 Lost your car keys?
 How to get a replacement

 It’s frustrating, but losing keys happens to the best of us.
-So, don’t panic, read our handy guide instead – here’s what you can do if you simply can’t find those car keys anywhere.
+So, don’t panic – here’s what you can do if you simply can’t find those car keys anywhere.

 Claim replacement keys on your car insurance

 Check your car insurance policy to find out if lost car keys are covered as part of your plan.
 Some insurers include this as standard, whereas with others, you might have to bolt it on as an extra.

 As with any policy, check the wording, there may be terms and conditions about what you can claim for and when.
 For example, your policy may stipulate that keys covered under the insurance, must be attached to a fob provided by them.

 Different insurers will offer differing levels of cover, but don’t underestimate the cost of getting a car key replacement.
 A 2018 survey by the RAC found that the average cost of new keys is over £176 – a total bill across of the UK of more than £180 million.